precice/tutorials/elastic-tube-3d/README.md

 Solid participant:

 * CalculiX.
 This tutorial is known to work with CalculiX 2.15, but it should also work with newer versions.
 For more information, have a look at the [CalculiX adapter documentation](https://www.precice.org/adapter-calculix-overview.html).

+* FEniCS.
+The structural model is currently limited to linear elasticity.
+Currently 3D functionality is experimental in the FEniCS adapter and more details can be found [here](https://github.com/precice/fenics-adapter/pull/133) For more information, have a look at the [FeniCS adapter documentation](https://www.precice.org/adapter-fenics.html).

 ## Running the simulation